Assault is either the intent to commit battery or the arousal of fear of bodily harm in another person, in a manner other than by the use of words.

 If the person committing the crime has physically touched the victim, then battery has occurred.
 If the victim has not been touched, but only threatened, then the crime is considered assault.

-Contact Teddy, Meekins & Talbert today.
+Contact Teddy, Meekins & Talbert, P.L.L.C., today.
 We can provide an immediate, confidential consultation about your case at our office in Shelby or at a location in Rutherfordton, Lincolnton, Gastonia or a nearby area that is most convenient for you.
-We can get started on your defense right away.
+We can get started on your criminal defense case right away.